 RELATED: Bedtime Rituals That Work

-That’s not to say kids bodies all work perfectly to give the child what they want.
-Most kids’ sleep needs fall within a range that experts deem necessary in order to accommodate the important developmental changes that happen largely during periods of rest and if they are straying far from the guidelines, parents need to act.
+In terms of sleep requirements, the average human infant falls somewhere between the owl monkey and the tiger, at an average of 16 hours a day.
+But as babies become toddlers and then little kids, their sleep needs change dramatically by age.
+Most kids’ sleep needs fall within a range that experts deem necessary in order to accommodate the important developmental changes that happen largely during periods of rest.
+If they are straying too far from the guidelines, parents need to act.

 An Award-Winning Formula